 Are Puzzles Good For Dementia?

 You might be wondering whether puzzles are good for someone who has already begun to show signs of dementia.
 Well, research shows that puzzles can be effective in reducing the impact of dementia and delaying the progress of the condition.
 Indeed, puzzles are just one of the many activities for seniors with dementia.
 The best puzzles will use the brain as a muscle, stretching it and encouraging one to think.
-Brain teasers are great for this and there are various options depending on the stage that an individual is at.
+Brain teasers and memory games for seniors are great for this.
+There are various options depending on the stage that an individual is at.
 These puzzles can be used in groups or on a one to one basis.

-We hope this helps you understand some of the various different activities for seniors and the benefits that they can provide.
-It’s true to say that regular activities for seniors and elderly can provide a range of health benefits, both physical and mental.
+We hope this helps you understand some of the various different activities for seniors.
+The benefits that they can provide are essential.
+Activities for the elderly at home and at assisted living facilities can provide both physical and mental health benefits.
 There’s also a stunning range of different possibilities suitable for every type of senior individual.
 Regardless of whether they have cognitive or physical issues.

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!